kyung032/translation/README.md

-# Humanin_RiboSeq (Manuscript under review)
+# Manuscript under review

 This repository is associated with the manuscript:

-**"Humanin alleviates ribosome pausing and restores translational fidelity under nutrient stress"**
+**"Translation rescue by a mitochondria-derived hormone during nutrient stress"**
 Submitted to *Science*, April 2025.

 ## 🔐 Data & Code Access